SciLT: Long-tailed Image Classification under Scientific Image Domains: Exploration on Scientific datasets

 \subsection{Feature space analysis}

 Previous experiments show that scientific datasets exhibit different behaviors from natural image benchmarks: fine-tuning foundation models yields only limited performance gains, and penultimate-layer representations can also benefit the long-tailed scientific learning.
 In this section, we further investigate the underlying reasons from a feature representation perspective.
-For details, we calculate the Wasserstein distance between the features of the penultimate and last layers.\footnote{We employ the Sinkhorn~\citep{cuturi2013sinkhorn} algorithm to estimate the Wasserstein distance, which is computationally efficient for high-dimensional feature distributions.} As shown in Tab.~\ref{wass2}, a distributional discrepancy is observed between the penultimate and last layer features under different training criteria, indicating that the two layers encode distinct representation structures rather than forming a simple linear transformation.
+For details, we calculate the Wasserstein distance between the features of the penultimate and last layers.\footnote{We employ the Sinkhorn~\cite{cuturi2013sinkhorn} algorithm to estimate the Wasserstein distance, which is computationally efficient for high-dimensional feature distributions.}

+As shown in Tab.~\ref{wass2}, a distributional discrepancy is observed between the penultimate and last layer features under different training criteria, indicating that the two layers encode distinct representation structures rather than forming a simple linear transformation.
 This discrepancy indicates that part of the information preserved in the penultimate layer is not fully retained in the final layer, which may lead to a degradation of discriminative signals during the final projection.
 Combined with previous experiments, we find that penultimate-layer representations provide complementary features for long-tailed scientific datasets, and effectively leveraging them is crucial for enhancing representation learning in this domain.